-- support the DSL in their responsibility for safeguarding and child protection across the school (including online and digital safety) - take part in strategy discussions and inter-agency meetings and contribute to the assessment of children. - advise and support other members of staff on child welfare, safeguarding and child protection matters, and liaise with relevant agencies and safeguarding partners including the Local Authority, health and Police - lead on raising safeguarding awareness with all stakeholders - raise safeguarding awareness with all stakeholders - ensure child protection files are kept up to date and any sharing of information happens in accordance with KCSIE
+- support the DSL in their responsibility for safeguarding and child protection across the school (including online and digital safety) - take part in strategy discussions and inter-agency meetings and contribute to the assessment of children. - advise and support other members of staff on child welfare, safeguarding and child protection matters, and liaise with relevant agencies and safeguarding partners including the Local Authority, health and Police - lead on raising safeguarding awareness with all stakeholders - ensure child protection records and files are detailed, kept up to date and any sharing of information happens in accordance with KCSIE

-See KCSIE 2023, Appendix C for the full job description, in line with KCSIE 2023, of the DSL and DDSLs.
+See KCSIE 2024, Appendix C for the full job description, in line with KCSIE 2024, of the DSL and DDSLs.